Multi-Armed Bandits for Intelligent Tutoring Systems: Conclusions and Future Work

-In this work we proposed a new approach to intelligent tutoring systems.
-We consider that an efficient and reliable ITS can be created using much less information on the student learning model that what is commonly used using Knowledge Tracing and all its variants.
-We showed through simulations and empirical results that a very naive algorithm that tracks the learning progress of students and proposes exercises proportionally to that learning progress can achieve good results.
-Using as baseline a good teaching sequence, we showed that we can achieve comparable results and for more students populations with larger variety and stronger difficulties, it is possible to propose different teaching sequences that are fast to adapt and personalized.
+Our goal is not so much to provide better teaching sequences than expert teachers but, instead, provide a tool that can deliver exercises to the students at their competence level.
+Nevertheless, our results show that our algorithms can achieve an efficiency of learning comparable to a sequence provided by an expert teacher, even without using much information about the students, and without much information to be provided by the teacher.
+We showed that we can achieve comparable results for homogeneous populations of students, but a great gain in learning for populations of students with larger variety and stronger difficulties.

 We note that even in cases where there is no gain in learning speed, a formulation of the problem based on the KC is already useful as it identifies more clearly the problems of each particular student, as was observed in the results.

+The results from the user studies show a significant increase in learning speed for several competences, and a much better personalization teaching sequence.
+The algorithm ZPDES is the most promising for a real use as it requires very little information, much less parameters, and has the best adaptation to the user.

 ~\\